Lee Korzits: Windsurfing career

 Korzits started windsurfing at eight years of age.
 Her club is Emek Hefer Sailing Club, in Michmoret.
 She has been coached by Ben Finkelstein.
 She and rival and fellow former world champion Zofia Noceti-Klepacka of Poland got matching tattoos on their right arms in Israel, and Korzits said: "We come to fight on the water, and be friends on the beach."

-Winning her first world title at the age of 19 in the Mistral One Design at the 2003 ISAF Sailing World Championships in Cadiz, Spain, Korzits became the first female Israeli world champion in any sport, and the youngest surfer ever to win the world title.
+Winning her first world title at the age of 19 in the Mistral One Design at the 2003 ISAF Sailing World Championships in Cádiz, Spain, Korzits became the first female Israeli world champion in any sport, and the youngest surfer ever to win the world title.

 Korzits represented Israel at the 2004 Summer Olympics in Athens at the age of 20.
 She competed in the Women's Mistral One Design and finished in a disappointing 13th position.

 In April 2005, while surfing in Hawaii, Korzits was severely injured and nearly killed after being hit by another surfer.
 The surfboard collided into her back, breaking two of her ribs, breaking her leg, and injuring her spine.
 At first the doctors thought that irreversible damage was caused to her spine, and told her that she might be paralyzed, might never walk again, and that they doubted whether she would be able to sail professionally again.
 She later returned to Israel for rehabilitation and made a full recovery.
 Her string of serious injuries kept her from competing, and she eventually lost her spot on the Israeli Olympic team for the Beijing 2008 Games to teammate Ma'ayan Davidovich.
 She returned to sailing in 2010, claiming that the injury had motivated her to do what she loves most.
 Then in 2010 at the European Championships in Poland, a competitor knocked her off her board, she became unconscious and trapped in the water beneath her sail, and she came within 30 seconds of drowning.